ThatCoolCoder/foss-rcas/README.md

             - Would probably be a bit slow on really large patches but in that case we could use a chunk system internally to completely ignore points a certain distance away from camera
             - Perhaps just a check for each row + col to see if it will be within distance at any point.
         - support for grass scatter on mesh
-    - need to get it running on old hardware, and keep it there (target: Intel HD 3000 on minimum 720p)
+    - need to get it running on old hardware, and keep it running (target: Intel HD 3000 on minimum 720p)
     - Come up with a setup for rendering to an intermediate viewport so we can render at lower resolution and upsample
         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.
         - (it's much simpler than adjusting the monitor resolution or whatever)